frankmilito/lema-fullstack/README.md

 **Post Endpoints:**
 - `GET /posts` - Returns posts filtered by a specific user ID, using the userId query parameter (e.g., `/posts?userId={userId}`).
 - `POST /posts` - Creates a new post for a user.
 Requires `title`, `body`, and `userId` in the request body.
-- `PUT /posts/:postId` - Updates an existing post by ID.
-Requires `title` and `body` in the request body.
 - `DELETE /posts/:postId` - Deletes a post by its ID.

 ### Backend Requirements